ChessEvents/documentation/Specification.md

     * See a list of notifications (link to their inbox)
 * Profile page
     * View and Edit profile basic details:
-         * Username / Email / Address / Grade / Rating / Profile imagine
+         * Username / Email / Address / Grade / Rating / Profile image
     * View list of upcoming entered events
     * View list of favourites
     * View list of events played (pending review)